caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 If you want others to use your new functionality, it isn't *really* done until you document how to use it.
 Let's do that now.
-This will ensure that users know how to use your code, and will give them something to try after they install your plugin to convince them that it's working.
+This will ensure that users know how to use your code, and it will give them something to try after they install your plugin to convince them that it's working.
 I generally find that I'm the first person to benefit from my documentation, and in some cases I'm also the person who most frequently benefits from my documentation (e.g., if it's code that I write for my own purposes, rather than something I intend to broadly disseminate).

 QIIME 2 provides a framework for defining *usage examples* for plugins.